Juvenes Translatores: Basic rules

 All 17-year-old students from secondary schools based in the European Union and recognized by their public authorities can take part in the Juvenes Translatores contest.

 A participating school should ensure suitable facilities and IT equipment, provide staff as well as ensure fair and impartial conditions throughout the whole process of the contest.
 As there are more schools willing to take part in the contest than can be accommodated each round, a random selection of participating schools takes place.
 The number of selected schools per country is equal to the number of seats that each country has in the European Parliament.
 When selected schools are announced on the official website, they can register between 2 and 5 students to participate in the contest.

-The contest is held simultaneously in all selected schools across the EU in late November.
+The contest will be held simultaneously in all selected schools across the EU in late November.
 On contest day, participants have 2 hours to translate a one-page text online.
 The source text and the translation must be in an official EU language; as of 2022, there are 24 such languages, giving competitors 552 (24 times 23) language pairs to choose from.
 Students should decide on their preferred language pair prior to the contest day.
-The use of online dictionaries, spell checker, computer-assisted translation (CAT) tools, as well as machine translation are not allowed.
-Only paper dictionaries can be used as a support.
+The use of online dictionaries, spell checkers, computer-assisted translation (CAT) tools, as well as machine translation are not allowed.
+Only paper dictionaries can be used assupport.

 The organisers and DGT translators, assess all translations which are anonymously submitted via the online platform on which the contest takes place.
 The main criteria to select the winning translation for each EU country are: accuracy, grammar, punctuation, creativity and fluency.

 The contest culminates in the Award ceremony in Brussels.
 The winners, one per Member State, attend the ceremony in spring, in the presence of the Commissioner.
 They are accompanied by their language teacher and one of the parents to honor their remarkable achievement.

 If too many schools apply from a particular country, the Commission uses a random selection method to choose between them.
 DGT translators evaluate the translations and select one winner per country.
-All 28 winners are invited to Brussels to receive their prize and attend an award ceremony.
+All 27 winners are invited to Brussels to receive their prize and attend the award ceremony.